-- 1 Forms required for submission to Cambridge are available in the Appendix, and should be copied by Centres, as required. - 2 The total mark for the two parts to the test must be based on how the assessment criteria have been met - 3 The teacher must mark each candidate's test out of a total of 30, in line with the assessment criteria in Section 7.2.4.
+- 1 Candidates' marks must be recorded on the Oral Examination Summary Form produced by Cambridge.
+This form, and the instructions for completing it, may be downloaded from www.cie.org.uk/samples.
+The database will ask you for the syllabus code (i.e. 0500 or 0522) and your Centre number, after which it will take you to the correct forms.
+Follow the instructions when completing each form. - 2 The total mark for the two parts to the test must be based on how the assessment criteria have been met. - 3 The teacher must mark each candidate's test out of a total of 30, in line with the assessment criteria in Section 7.2.4.
 The total mark for the test is divided into 10 marks for speaking on Part 1 (Individual task), and 10 marks for speaking and 10 marks for listening on Part 2 (Discussion).